KiCAD Freakduino

 The Freakduino – or chibiArduino (link to authentic Freakduino site) – is an Arduino compatible device, with on-board 2.4GHz radio.
 It utilises a custom-built protocol stack, named “Chibi”, which means “midget” in Japanese.

-The radio chip itself is a Zigbee compliant Atmel AT86RF device.
-The Chibi stack, written by Akiba of Freaklabs, is an easy to use and light weight (small code size) stack, enabling simple communications, for known network structures.
-So, no mesh capability or anything like that.
-But it’s fully capable of addressed, bi-directional point to point and broadcast communications, over 802.15.4 style data channels and physical layer provided by the AT86RF radio chip.
+The radio chip itself is a Zigbee-compliant Atmel AT86RF device.
+The Chibi stack, written by Akiba of Freaklabs, is an easy-to-use and lightweight (small code size) stack, enabling simple communications for known network structures.
+No mesh capability, but it’s fully capable of addressed, bi-directional point-to-point and broadcast communications over 802.15.4 style data channels, using the AT86RF radio chip.
 I’ve found it to be really fast and it even handles error correction on the fly.
 Just the thing for sending sensor information or twitter texts.
-(Honestly, I barely know what I’m talking about.
-So keep your grain of salt handy!)
+(Honestly, I barely know what I’m talking about, so keep your grain of salt handy!)

 If you wanted to, you could easily extend the Chibi stack to work whatever magic you can dream up.
 But you’ll be pleased to know there’s also FreakZ, a mesh networking stack.
 FreakZ is in early development at the time of this writing.
 It’s a big undertaking and already a great start!

-Most importantly for me though, Chibi gave the opportunity to learn and understand low level Zigbee style radio communication, without having to learn the full Zigbee protocol and everything it is capable of, just yet anyway.
-So my learning curve has been significantly reduced, while still allowing practical devices to be built at my hobby desk, now.
+Most importantly for me though, Chibi gave me the opportunity to learn and understand low-level Zigbee-style radio communication, without having to learn the full Zigbee protocol and everything it is capable of — just yet anyway.
+So, my learning curve has been significantly reduced, while still allowing practical devices to be built at my hobby desk now.
 Very cool.
-Thanks Akiba! 😉
+Thanks, Akiba! 😉

-The Freakduino hardware, whilst fully open, is apparently authored using closed electronics CAD software, of some kind or another.
-I prefer to use open and free (as in speech) software, like KiCAD.
-So, this project is about creating a Freakduino v2.1a compatible board, in free KiCAD software, while at the same time gaining experience with the Atmel 2.4GHz Zigbee radio chip and Chibi, or course.
-This will also be only my second experience of hand building a board with a tiny QFN part as well as my first ever 2.4GHz project.
-So plenty of knew stuff to learn and play with.
+The Freakduino hardware, whilst fully open, is apparently authored using closed electronics CAD software.
+I prefer to use open and free (as in speech) software like KiCAD.
+This project is about creating a Freakduino v2.1a compatible board in free KiCAD software, while at the same time gaining experience with the Atmel 2.4GHz Zigbee radio chip and Chibi, of course.
+This will also be only my second experience of hand-building a board with a tiny QFN part and my first ever 2.4GHz project.
+Plenty of new stuff to learn and play with.

-Luckily, my interests in Ham Radio have prepared me for the some of the … shall we say, mystical aspects of microwave radio circuitry.
+Luckily, my interests in Ham Radio have prepared me for some of the… shall we say, mystical aspects of microwave radio circuitry.
 I think I’ve got it about right in this case.

 So there it is.
-An open KiCAD based version of the Freakduino v2.1a.
-Bare in mind though that it will surely cost you a lot more to build your own, compared just buying from Master Maker Akiba, over at his Freaklabs Store!
+An open KiCAD-based version of the Freakduino v2.1a.
+Keep in mind though that it will surely cost you a lot more to build your own, compared to just buying from Master Maker Akiba at his Freaklabs Store!

-Finally, I should point out that building one of these boards for yourself, using my open source design files hosted at Google Code (and not yet production ready at time of writing anyway) will be MUCH (much!) more expensive than just heading over to the Freaklabs online shop and buying some directly from Akiba, the original creator.
-I’m choosing to, “suffer the expense” as an education cost, you see. 🙂
+Finally, I should point out that building one of these boards for yourself, using my open source design files hosted at Google Code (and not yet production ready at time of writing) will be MUCH (much!) more expensive than just heading over to the Freaklabs online shop and buying directly from Akiba, the original creator.
+I’m choosing to “suffer the expense” as an education cost, you see. 🙂

 Leave a Reply